craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/Timeline.md

 title: Powers retire.
 content:

-[[The Grey Ordeal]] disbands, focusing on their domestic work in [[The Guilds]] or their other affairs.
+[[The Grey Ordeal]] disbands, focusing on their domestic work in the Guilds or their other affairs.
 Under their watch, a great prosperity engulfs the lands.

 [[Tetrimoc]] no longer is a visible leader of his flock, granting controll of [[The Golden City]] to the [[Golden Claws]], and his journal is reproduced and distributed across Alaturmen.